“As long as you live, keep learning how to live.”— Lucius Annaeus Seneca

 In no particular order…

 1. Unique Properties

-The examples above are from our Italy trip, where we used AirBnB in Rome, Verona, Siena, Ischia, and Pompei.
+These pictures are all from our Italy trip, where we used AirBnB in Rome, Verona, Siena, Ischia, and Pompei.
 Each had their own unique characteristics that made the experience special.
 Our Verona place was like a hobbit hole with wood-beamed ceiling, round windows and archways.
-The hermitage was from the early 1700's and the owner gave us a personal tour of the other parts of the hermitage he was renovating.
-For a segment of our upcoming Japan trip, we booked a week in Kyoto at an authentic Japanese accommodation.
-I'm looking forward to our free nights at the Park Hyatt Tokyo, but much more excited about this unique property.
+The hermitage was from the early 1700’s and the owner gave us a personal tour of the other parts of the hermitage he was renovating.
+For a portion of our Japan trip, we booked a week in Kyoto at an authentic Japanese accommodation.
+Special places like these change your entire travel experience and are a major reason why I love AirBnB.

 A quick search revealed some other interesting accommodations that would be fun to try.
 Let us know if you’ve had any of these experiences.

 To state the obvious, these are homes not hotels.
 Besides each being unique, they are in local neighborhoods.
-This doesn't necessarily mean you're away from everything, that is your choice.
-In fact, we've found city center properties that you wouldn't know were there.
+This doesn’t necessarily mean you’re away from everything, that is your choice.
+In fact, we’ve found city center properties that you wouldn’t know were there.
 For one such property, we unlocked a plain looking door on a city street and it opened into a charming courtyard with just a few flats.
 In Pompei, our place was next door to a local pizza place where we had an amazing wood-fired pizza for $5 and practiced our Italian while they practiced their English.
-To take it to the next level, AirBnB has homestay options such as Fluffy Koo's Homestay in Kyoto.
 You feel a lot less like a tourist and more like someone who just moved into town.

 3. Save Money